 Locality and Block Visibility influenced choices in all conditions, and were typically stronger in random than in smooth environments (i.e., in the absence of reward-predictive cues).
-The one exception is Locality in solo rounds, with participants foraging more locally in smooth environments (0.9 [0.8, 0.9]).
-Reward Prediction weights were reliably strong in smooth environments (0.41 [0.38, 0.45]; no difference between group-solo: 0.02 [-0.02, 0.06]), but were null (solo: 0.02 [-0.01, 0.04]) or negligible (group: 0.04 [0.01, 0.07]) in random environments.
-Thus, participants adapted individual reward prediction based on the environment, and this mechanism was unaffected by the integration of social information.
-We also found adaptation in locality weights in all conditions (i.e. ARS), with stronger adaptivity in smooth environments (group:-0.91 [-1.05, -0.77]; solo: -0.68 [-0.76, -0.60]) and in the group condition (-0.56 [-0.87, -0.23]).
-The negative sign corresponds to a reduction of locality as the participant experienced longer durations without individual rewards, consistent with past models of asocial foraging15.
+The one exception is that in solo rounds, participants foraged more locally in smooth than random environments (0.9 [0.8, 0.9]), suggesting greater local exploitation in the absence of social competition.
+Reward Prediction weights were reliably larger in smooth environments (0.41 [0.38, 0.45]; no reliable difference between group-solo: 0.02 [-0.02, 0.06]), but overlapped with 0 (solo: 0.02 [-0.01, 0.04]) or were negligible (group: 0.04 [0.01, 0.07]) in random environments.
+Thus, participants adapted individual reward prediction based on the environment, and this mechanism was unaffected by the social context.
+Notably, we found adaptation in locality weights in all conditions (i.e. ARS), with stronger adaptivity in smooth environments (group:-0.91 [-1.05, -0.77]; solo: -0.68 [-0.76, -0.60]) and in the group condition (-0.56 [-0.87, -0.23]).
+The negative sign corresponds to a reduction of locality as the participant experienced longer durations without individual rewards, consistent with past models of asocial foraging.
 Our results expand on these previous findings, by showing that adaptation of local search increases (rather than diminishes) in social settings.

-Social feature weights (ARS+Cond only) show that participants were strongly influenced by successful players in smooth environments (1.0 [0.8, 1.2]), and substantially less in random environments (smooth - random: 0.7 [0.5, 0.9]).
+Social feature weights (ARS+Cond) show that participants were strongly influenced by successful players in smooth environments (1.0 [0.8, 1.2]), and substantially less in random environments (smooth - random: 0.7 [0.5, 0.9]).
 However, even in random environments the effect was reliably different from chance (0.29 [0.07, 0.53]), suggesting a persistence of success-biased imitation even in environments where social learning was irrelevant.
 In contrast, we found no effect of unsuccessful players in neither smooth (0.004 [-0.14, 0.15]) nor random environments (0.10 [-0.07, 0.25]).
 We also only observe adaptivity in the successful proximity weights for smooth (0.4 [0.2, 0.5]) but not random environments (0.10 [-0.07, 0.25]).
 Thus, participants increased their reliance on social information as they experienced longer periods without individual reward, with increased selectivity towards successful players.

-Altogether, our modeling framework allows us to unify theories of asocial and social adaptation from past literature^{4, 15}, made possible by our unique combination of visual and spatial data.
+Altogether, our modeling framework allows us to integrate theories of asocial and social adaptation from past literature, made possible by our combination of visual and spatial data.
 Here, we show that these adapative mechanisms are driven by individual performance, and themselves adapt to the context of different reward environments.
-Furthermore, individual weight and adaptability estimates can also be related to a number of behavioral signatures (Fig. S11-S13), with greater adaptibility of locality (more negative estimates) and successful proximity weights (more positive) predicting performance, spatial centrality, and visual attention towards peers.
+Furthermore, we can link individual weight and adaptability estimates to a number of behavioral signatures such as performance, centrality, and visibility (see Fig. S14).
+Notably, greater social adaptation predicted better performance in group rounds (Adapt.
+Success: 2.99 [0.41, 5.58]; smooth rounds), while greater asocial adaptation weights predicted better performance in solo rounds (Adapt.
+Prox: -2.34 [-3.72,-1.03]; smooth rounds).
+Thus adaptivity of both social and asocial learning mechanisms is what predicts individual performance.